gdagstn/musicbox/README.md

 Playing with ideas and tools by [https://github.com/coolbutuseless](https://github.com/coolbutuseless).

 These experiments in building a small sample sequencer make use of the `eventloop` and `audio` R packages.
+The [original](https://twitter.com/coolbutuseless/status/1522547208121622528) drum machine was built using the `drumr` [packge](https://github.com/jamesmartherus/drumr); here we try to recreate a similar experience extending to any number of samples.

 You can install `eventloop` as follows: